ROCm/AMDMIGraphX/examples/migraphx/cpp_dynamic_batch/README.md

 For example, a `dynamic_dimension` with `{min:1, max:10, optimals:{1, 4, 10}}` means that the dimension can be any value from 1 through 10 with the optimal values being 1, 4, and 10.
 Supplied optimal values may allow MIGraphX to optimize the program for those specific shapes.

+A fixed `dynamic_dimension` can be specified by setting the `min` and `max` to the same value (ex. `{min:3, max:3}`).
+A dynamic shape specified solely by fixed `dynamic_dimension` objects will be converted to a static shape during parsing.
+This can be useful for setting a static shape using the `set_dyn_input_parameter_shape()` method discussed later in this document.

 ## Parsing
-ONNX graphs [ONNX](https://onnx.ai/get-started.html) can be parsed by MIGraphX to create a runable program with dynamic batch sizes.
+ONNX graphs [ONNX](https://onnx.ai/get-started.html) can be parsed by MIGraphX to create a runnable program with dynamic batch sizes.
 The dynamic batch range must be specified by a `dynamic_dimension` object.

-One method to set the `dynamic_dimension` object works for ONNX files with a single symbolic batch size:
+One method to set the `dynamic_dimension` object works for ONNX files that only have symbolic variables for the batch dimensions:
 ```
 migraphx::program p;
 migraphx::onnx_options options;